automorphism88/snapraid-btrfs/README.md

 need to use another solution such as mdadm or btrfs RAID that operates at the filesystem or block device level.

+The above only refers to what is possible with `snapraid fix` (whether or not invoked via `snapraid-btrfs fix`).
+Of course, you can still revert individual data disks, or the entire array, to a previous state, just as with any btrfs filesystem.
+You just won't be able to make use of the parity to reconstruct data in older snapshots if a disk fails.

 ### Q: What is the 'dsync' command and what is it for?
 A: Short for `diff-sync`, this command creates a set of read-only snapshots, runs a `snapraid diff`, and then asks for confirmation before running a